friendly-bits/geoblocker-bash/README.md

 Subnet lists are fetched from the official regional registries (selected automatically based on the country).
 Currently supports ARIN (American Registry for Internet Numbers) and RIPE (Regional Internet registry for Europe, the Middle East and parts of Central Asia).
 RIPE stores subnet lists for countries in other regions as well, so currently this can be used for any country in the world.

-All configuration changes required for geoblocking to work are automatically applied to the firewall during installation or post-installation when changing config (read further sections for more info).
+All configuration changes required for geoblocking to work are automatically applied to the firewall during installation.

 Implements optional (enabled by default) persistence across system reboots and automatic update of the ip lists.

-Aims to be very reliable and implements lots of reliability features.
-Including:
+Reliability features:
 - Downloaded lists go through validation process, with safeguards in place to prevent application of corrupted or incomplete lists to the firewall.
 - Extensive error detection and handling at each stage and user notification through console messages or through syslog if an error occurs.
-- Automatic backup of the active ipsets and of the firewall state before any changes, and automatic restore from backup in case an error occurs during these changes (which normally should never happen but implemented just in case).
+- Automatic backup of the firewall state before any changes or updates, and automatic restore from backup in case an error occurs during these changes (which normally should never happen but implemented just in case).

-Aims to be efficient both in the way the scripts operate and in the way the firewall is set up to operate:
+- If a user accidentally requests an action that is about to block their own country (which can happen both in blacklist mode and in whitelist mode), the -manage script will warn them and wait for their input before proceeding.

+Efficiency:
 - When creating iptables rules, a list for each country is compiled into an ipset and that ipset is then used with a matching iptables rule.
-This way minimizes the load on the CPU when the firewall is processing incoming connection requests.
+This way the load on the CPU is minimal when the firewall is processing incoming connection requests.
 - Calculation of optimized ipset parameters when creating new ipsets, to try and hit the sweet spot for both performance and memory consumption.
-Typically consumes very little memory (just a couple megabytes for a very large list) with minimal performance impact.
+Typically consumes very little memory (just a couple MB for a very large list) with minimal performance impact.
-- Creating new ipsets is implemented in the most efficient way allowed by the API, so normally it only takes less than a second for a very large list (depending on the CPU of course).
+- Creating new ipsets is implemented in the most efficient way allowed by the API, so normally it takes less than a second for a very large list (depending on the CPU of course).
 - Only performs necessary actions.
 For example, if a list is up-to-date and already active in the firewall, it won't be re-validated and re-applied to the firewall until the data timestamp changes.
 - Scripts are only active for a short time when invoked either directly by the user or by a cron job (once after a reboot and then periodically for an auto-update).
 - List parsing and validation are implemented through efficient regex processing, so this is very quick (a fraction of a second for parsing and a few milliseconds for validation, for a very large list, depending on the CPU).

-Aims to be user friendly, easy to install, manage and uninstall:
+Easy to install, manage and uninstall:
 - Installation normally only takes a few seconds (that depends on the size and number of the ip lists and on your internet speed because lists download takes most of that time).
-- Uninstallation takes a fraction of a second.
+- Uninstallation takes about a second.
 It completely removes the suite leaving no traces in the system, and restores pre-install firewall policies.
 No restart is required.
-- Works great with the default settings but also allows for customization which is well documented in this readme.
-- Pre-installation, provides a utility to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the list fetched for specified country.
+- Pre-installation, provides a utility to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the list fetched from the registry.
 - Post-installation, provides a command to check on current geoblocking status so you don't have to run a few separate utilities and compare their output manually.
 - Post-installation, provides a utility for the user to manage and change geoblocking config (adding or removing country codes, changing the cron schedule etc).
 - All that is well documented, read **TL;DR** more info.